cjriches/simulatron/simulatron/docs/instruction-set.md

 `LSHIFT register num_bits`: Shift the given register left by the given number of bits.

 `SRSHIFT register num_bits`: Signed/Arithmetic shift the given register right by the given number of bits; left-most bits will be filled with the sign bit.
+Note that by definition, this cannot overflow and will never set the `O` flag.

 `URSHIFT register num_bits`: Unsigned/Logical shift the given register right by the given number of bits; left-most bits will be filled with zeroes.